NikhilaChandini/powerbi-employee-dashboard/README.md

 The Employee Utilization Dashboard is an interactive Power BI solution designed to analyze workforce performance and optimize resource utilization.
 It provides insights into employee productivity, workload distribution, and efficiency, enabling data-driven decision-making for better workforce management.

-This project demonstrates how data visualization and analytics can be used to identify trends, improve planning, and enhance overall business performance.
+This project demonstrates how data visualization can transform raw data into meaningful insights that support business operations and planning.

 ---